toolexyforyou/messagesfrom061/messages/drunk-dial.md

 # Drunk dial

-I hate when I hit your line
-asking, “Do you still
-feel me, at least, some of the time?”
+I hate it when I hit your line asking, “Do you still feel me, at least, some of the time?”